mdoute/rock-paper-scissors/README.md

 # rock-paper-scissors

-This project involves creating a rock paper scissors game It is to be played in the console of a web browser by 1 Player The Player will compete against the Computer
+This rock, paper, scissors game is an assignment for the Odin Project.
+The game consists of 5 rounds, with a winner declared at the end.
+It's a console game, so there's no GUI (yet).